Smoke-free apartment buildings are becoming the wave

 apartment policies; the 5 reasons why landlords are hesitant about adopting

-safety issues associated with smoking in apartments; the legal rights of
+issues associated with smoking in apartments; the legal rights of landlords to

-landlords to adopt smoke-free policies; legal liability issues facing landlords
+adopt smoke-free policies; legal liability issues facing landlords who don't

-who don't have smoke-free policies; costs of rehabilitating apartments lived in
+have smoke-free policies; costs of rehabilitating apartments lived in by

 approaches to gaining adoption of smoke-free apartment policies; legislative